BenniWi/learn2code/docs/slides_learn2code_1.md

 int main()
 {
-  //locally instantiated structure with direct initialization struct outer_struct or = {.a=5, .b=6, .c=7, .d=0.1, .e=0.2, .f=0.3};
+  //locally instantiated structure "or" with direct initialization struct outer_struct or = {.a=5, .b=6, .c=7, .d=0.1, .e=0.2, .f=0.3};

-  //using the new type of structure outer_td_struct otd = {.a=5, .b=6, .c=7, .d=0.1, .e=0.2, .f=0.3};
+  //using the new type of structure to instantiate structure "otd" outer_td_struct otd = {.a=5, .b=6, .c=7, .d=0.1, .e=0.2, .f=0.3};

   return 0;